 The first obvious difference between the \eBWT\ and the separator-based variants is their length: $\eBWT({\cal M})$ has length $N_{\cal M}$, while all other variants have length $N_{\cal M}+k$, since they contain an additional character (the separator) for each input string.

-In the four separator-based transforms, the $k$-length prefix consists of a permutation of the last characters of the input strings.
-This is because the rotations starting with the dollars are the first $k$ lexicographically; in the \eBWT, these $k$ characters occur interspersed with the rest of the transform; namely in the positions corresponding to the omega-ranks of the input strings $T_i$ (see Table~\ref{tab:overview}).
+In all separator-based transforms, the $k$-length prefix consists of a permutation of the last characters of the input strings.
+This is because the rotations starting with the dollars are the first $k$ lexicographically.
+On the other hand, in the \eBWT, these $k$ characters occur interspersed with the rest of the transform; namely, in the positions corresponding to the omega-ranks of the input strings $T_i$ (see Table~\ref{tab:overview}).

-The next point is that adding a {\tt \$} to the end of the strings introduces a distinction, not present in the \eBWT, between suffixes and other substrings: since the separators are smaller than all other characters, occurrences of a substring as suffix will be listed en bloc before all other occurrences of the same substring.
-On the other hand, in the \eBWT, these occurrences will be listed interspersed with the other occurrences of the same substring.
+In gerenal, adding a {\tt \$} to the end of the strings introduces a distinction, not present in the \eBWT, between suffixes and other substrings: since the separators are smaller than all other characters, occurrences of a substring as suffix will be listed en bloc before all other occurrences of the same substring, while in the \eBWT, these occurrences are listed interspersed with the other occurrences of the same substring.

 \begin{example} Let ${\cal M} = \{{\tt AACGAC, TCAC}\}$ and $U={\tt AC}$. $U$ occurs both as a suffix and as an internal factor; the characters preceding it are {\tt A} (internal substring) and {\tt C,G} (suffix), and we have \eBWT$({\cal M}) =$ {\tt C\red{GAC}ATAACC}, \dollarebwt{$({\cal M}) =$} {\tt CC\$\red{GCA}AATAC\$}. \end{example}